Application of valley electric energy storage heating in iraq

 - Iraq valley electricity storage heating application

-- Energy storage application room of china electric power research institute
+- Energy storage of iraq electric power design institute

 - Where will the electric car energy lithium energy storage be located in optics valley